 Ole Miss erupted for eight runs Saturday and seven runs Sunday.
 The power of JUCO transfer Cael Baker was felt all weekend, especially on Saturday.
 The Ohio native had a four for four day with two home runs and a double to go with his four RBIs.

-Vanderbilt Goes Tumbles in MLB4 Tournament
+Vanderbilt Tumbles in MLB4 Tournament

 Vanderbilt’s opening weekend went far from planned heading into the MLB4 Tournament.
 The Commodores let two games slip away from them late in the game as they struggled to hold on to slim leads.